The Editor's Manual

 Avoid starting a sentence with an abbreviation in formal and academic writing.
 Use the full form instead, or rephrase.
 Acronyms, however, are acceptable in this position.

-To introduce an abbreviation, spell it out, and enclose the abbreviation in parentheses.
+The first time you use an abbreviation in a text, write its full form and enclose the abbreviation in parentheses.
 If you believe readers will be more familiar with the abbreviated term, enclose the full form in parentheses instead.

 An abbreviation is the shortened form of a term.
 It usually comprises the first letters of the words of a phrase or is the contracted form of a word.